-Service Specific atior 1 Service Title: Prevoca ational S ervices S Complete this part fo Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one: Service Definition (S Scope): rather than explicit e Prevocational Services are specified in the participant's Individual Service Plan and are directed to habilitative rather than explicit employment objectives.
-If compensated, individuals are paid in accordance with the requirements of Part 525 of the Fair Labor Standards Act. under a program function seq.).
-Prevocational through these service cost.
-Prevocational Supported Employm operating agency at I any ISP revisions The state temporarily Documentation is maintained in the file of each participant receiving this service that the service is not available under a program funded under section 110 of the Rehabilitation Act of 1973 or the IDEA (20 U.S.C.
+Service Specification Service Title: Prevocational Services Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one: Service Definition (Scope): Prevocational Services are specified in the participant s Individual Service Plan and are directed to habilitative rather than explicit employment objectives.
+If compensated, individuals are paid in accordance with the requirements of Part 525 of the Fair Labor Standards Act.
+Documentation is maintained in the file of each participant receiving this service that the service is not available under a program funded under section 110 of the Rehabilitation Act of 1973 or the IDEA (20 U.S.C.
 1401 et seq.).
 Prevocational Services include transportation to and from the facility site.
 Transportation provided through these services is included in the cost of doing business and incorporated in the administrative overhead cost.
 Prevocational Services are distinct from and do not occur at the same time of day as Community Access or Supported Employment services.
-Prevocational Services must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan (ISP) development and with any ISP revisions The state temporarily authorizes, during the time that the Appendix K is effective, all Prevocational services to have telehealth option n in ac cordanc e with HIPAA requiren nent S. Specify applicable (i services reflects the s service: Tel ehealth delivery of Provider Specific otior 36 Provider Indi vidual .
-List types: X encv .
-List the types of agencies: Category(s) 8. vice Agency (check one or both): Dia ilaala. , 001 прпанс Б D BCI vice rigency Specify whether the provided by (check e applies): • Legally Responsib le Pe erson Relative /Lega l Guardian Provider Qualificat ions (p rovide th e follo wing information fo or ea ich typ e of provider): Provider Type: Lice ense ( spe cify) Certificate (speci fy) Other Sta andard l (specify) Standards Compliant DD Service Agency DBHDD provider requirements as specific either through DBHDD contract with the Medicaid enrolled provider. contract with the Verification of Provider Qualifications Provider Type: En tity Re sponsible for Verif icati on: Frec uency of Verification Standards Compliant DBHDD Annually DD Service Agency Standards Compliant DD Service Agency i I OCH Н CVO: At enrollment and every three years.
-Service Delivery N /leth od - Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E x Provider managed i Numerous changes that the state may want to make necessitate authority outside of the scope of section 1915(c) authority.
+Prevocational Services must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan (ISP) development and with any ISP revisions The state temporarily authorizes, during the time that the Appendix K is effective, all Prevocational services to have telehealth option in accordance with HIPAA requirements.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: Telehealth delivery of services reflects the frequency listed on the participant's existing ISP/PA.
+Duration In Part in Provider Specific L'at the 4 - Commission Provider Category(s) Individua l.
+List types: x Agency.
+List the types of agencies: (check one or both): Standards Compliant DD Service Agency Specify whether the service may be provided by (check each that applies): l Guardian Provider Qualificati ons (pro vide the foll owing information j or ead ch type e of p provider) : Provider Type: Licens e (specify) Certificate (spec ify) Other Standard (specify) Standards Compliant DD Service Agency DBHDD provider requirements as specified either through DBHDD contract with the Medicaid enrolled provider.
+Verification of Prov ider Qua alifications Provider Type: Provider Type: Entity Responsible for Verific tion: Frequency of Verification Standards Compliant DD Service Agency tandards Compliant DBHDD Annually Standards CompliantDCHDD Service Agency CVO: At enrollment and every three years.
+Service Delivery Method Service Delivery MethodParticipant-directed as specified in Appendix ExProvider managed(check each that applies):

+i Numerous changes that the state may want to make necessitate authority outside of the scope of section 1915(c) authority.
 States interested in changes to administrative claiming or changes that require section 1115 or section 1135 authority should engage CMS in a discussion as soon as possible.
 Some examples may include: (a) changes to administrative activities, such as the establishment of a hotline; (b) suspension of general Medicaid rules that are not addressed under section 1915(c) such as payment rules or eligibility rules or suspension of provisions of section 1902(a) to which 1915(c) is typically bound.